ustun/blog.ustunozgur.com/_posts/2015-06-17-how_to_be_a_great_javascript_software_developer.md

 [JavaScript Allongé](https://leanpub.com/javascript-allonge/),
 [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) and [Eloquent JavaScript](http://eloquentjavascript.net/).
 These can be purchased as ebooks or dead tree format.
-Also, not a book but for Mozilla's Developer Network has a good
+Also, not a book but Mozilla's Developer Network has a good
 [guide on JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).

 # Learn, Use and Read Libraries

 The next most important step is getting to know the libraries.
-If the books teach you how to read a language, the libraries teach you how to speak a language.
+If the books teach you how to read a language, the libraries teach you how to speak it.
 There are two important things you can do with libraries: use them and read their source code.

-For using libraries, get acquainted with the
-following: jQuery, Backbone, underscore and one of React, Angular or Ember.
+For using libraries, get acquainted with the following: jQuery, Backbone, underscore and one of React, Angular or Ember.
 This is not to say you have to use these libraries, but any decent JavaScript developer should at least have some experience (good or bad) with these libraries.

 The second important thing for improving your JavaScript skills is to read these libraries' source codes.
 Out of these, I highly suggest Backbone and